laylayun/iml-300-v2/project-1/README.md

 ![demo](asset/summary.gif)

-[I'm lovin' it](http://laylayun.github.io/iml300/project-1/index) is an interactive web experience blabla (One sentence summary).
+[I'm lovin' it](http://laylayun.github.io/iml300/project-1/index) is an interactive web experience that reflects the difficulty in finding the source of your food.

 ### Description